patrickdad/CAF-Cyber-Assurance-Audit/README.md

 Cyber Assessment Framework (CAF), which is used by UK regulators and critical national infrastructure organisations to assess cyber resilience.
 Available at https://www.ncsc.gov.uk/collection/caf

+## Audit Report

+The full simulated audit report can be found here:

+report/CAF-Cyber-Assurance-Audit.pdf

 ## Objectives of the Project
 - Demonstrate understanding of CAF assurance methodology
 - Assess governance and cyber risk management practices